emintz/ArduinoLib/RTOSAid/README.md

 Interrupts provide a way to minimizing CPU involvement by offloading event detection to hardware, which

-* Frees the CPU to do other work
+* Frees the CPU to for work
 * Minimizes response time
 * Minimizes the possibility of missing events